 Section 7.
 Nominations to the classes of Fellows and Elective Members shall be submitted in a prescribed format.
 Nominations of proposed Fellows shall be by three Fellows, and nominations of proposed Elective Members by three Fellows or Elective Members, and both shall be received by the Secretary by the announced deadline to allow for distribution to those voting as prescribed by these Bylaws.

 Section 8.
-At least four weeks before a Stated Meeting, the Secretary shall send to each Fellow in good standing a list of nominees for Fellow and supporting information.
-On each formal ballot of the meeting of the Fellows the person or persons receiving the votes of at least two-thirds of the Fellows voting shall be declared elected.
-Fellows unable to attend the Fellows meeting in person may authorize another Fellow to act for such Fellow by written proxy.
-No proxy shall be valid after eleven months from the date of its execution by delivery to the proxy holder, unless a longer period (not to exceed three years) is provided in the proxy.
-Every proxy shall be revocable at the pleasure of the Fellow executing it, except as otherwise provided by law.
+At least twenty-one days before a Stated Meeting, the Secretary shall send to each Fellow in good standing a list of nominees for Fellow and supporting information.
+On each formal ballot of the meeting of the Fellows the person or persons receiving the votes of at least two-thirds of the Fellows voting at the meeting or by proxy (as described in Article III, Section 5) shall be declared elected.

 Section 9.
 Election to the class of Elective Members shall be held in the following manner: nomination information and ballots for Elective Members shall be provided either electronically or by post to all Fellows and Elective Members in good standing.
 Those Fellows and Elective Members wishing to vote shall return their ballots so that the Secretary receives them by the announced deadline.
 Voting must be open for a minimum of three weeks.
 Those candidates receiving votes on more than half the ballots cast shall be declared elected.